netidx/netidx-book/src/examples/vmstat.md

 Lets dissect this script,

 ```
-netidx resolve list -w "${BASE}/**"
+netidx resolver list -w "${BASE}/**"
 ```

-This lists everything under `/sys/vmstat` recursively, and instead of exiting after doing that, it keeps polling every second, and if a new thing shows up that matches the glob it lists the new thing.
+This lists everything under `/sys/vmstat` recursively, and instead of exiting after doing that, it keeps polling every five seconds, and if a new thing shows up that matches the glob it lists the new thing.
 The output is just a list of paths, e.g.